Let me know if this scenario sounds familiar?

 However, if they were excited and immediately asked “When can I start?”, you know you got a keeper.

-Between the offer and the start date stay connected:
+Lastly, between the offer and the start date stay connected

-Make sure you do one-on-one reviews with your employees by the 3-month mark.
+Having a solid on boarding plan helps to retain your new employees.
+Make sure you do one-on-one reviews with your employees by the 3 month mark.
 You want to make sure they are happy and give them good solid feedback they can work with.
 If they don’t know how they are doing they might start looking for work elsewhere.
 The dentists that communicate early and often tend to have the most successful dental team.

-These are all small and simple steps but by adding them to your hiring process, should ensure that candidates start and stay in your dental practice long-term.
+These are all small and simple steps but by adding them to your hiring process, should ensure that candidates start and stay in your dental practice.